-Four students explain what it's like to study an arts and humanities course at university
+Four students explain what it was like to study an arts and humanities course at university

 Starting university can seem daunting when you don't know what to expect.
 What’s your course going to be like?
 What will you be doing every day?

-We asked four students, who all study a subject in the arts and humanities, to tell us about a typical day in their life.
+We asked four students, who all studied a subject in the arts and humanities, to tell us about a typical day in their life.

 Here's what they had to say about the workload, the schedules, the lecturers and everything else in between!

 9:30am.
 Today is Thursday.
 I usually have two three-hour long seminars with one hour for lunch in between.
 But since it’s the end of the semester, things are a bit different.

 10am.
 Today’s module studies the literary and medical writings of mental illnesses from the 18th century to nowadays.
 Authors studied included Swift, Austen, Freud, Perkins Gilman, Woolf… It’s been so interesting and my seminar leader is so helpful too!